-Students have a responsibility to read the OC Plagiarism Policy and Procedures outlined in the OC calendar, which is available in online format www.okanagan.bc.ca.
+Students have a responsibility to read the OC Academic Integrity Policy outlined in the OC calendar, which is available online OC Academic Integrity Policy.
 Students must acknowledge the sources of information used on all their assignments.
 This usually involves putting the authors' name and the year of publication in parentheses after the sentence in which you used the material, then at the end of your paper, writing out the complete references in a Reference section.

-"Students are responsible for learning and applying the proper scholarly practices for acknowledging the work and iel 0.074 254
+"Students are responsible for learning and applying the proper scholarly practices for acknowledging the work and ideas of others.
+Students who are unsure of what constitutes plagiarism should refer to the UBC publication "